 Prosecution - Instructing Solicitors

-We have the use of in House Legal Services and has signed a Service Level Agreement with the Department of Work & Pensions Solicitors Practice (SOLP).
+We have the use of in-house Legal Services and have signed a Service Level Agreement with the Department for Work and Pensions Solicitors Practice (SOLP).
 The Investigator of the case will liaise with the legal section regarding the appropriate prosecutor to use on a case to case basis.
 SOLP have recently confirmed that this service will be at no cost to any Local Authorities that have signed the Service Level Agreement.

-A service level agreement between Benefits Investigation Team and Legal Services has recently been signed.
-An agreed option is to use external solicitors to act on Eden District Council's behalf when Legal Services would be unable to present the case.
+A service level agreement between the Benefits Investigation Team and Legal Services has recently been signed.
+An agreed option is to use external solicitors to act on our behalf when Legal Services would be unable to present the case.